thehunmonkgroup/onenote/README.md

 # OneNote
-Easily manage embedded multiline notes in [TaskWarrior](https://taskwarrior.org)
+Easily manage embedded multiline notes in [Taskwarrior](https://taskwarrior.org)

 ### Why would you want this?

-While TaskWarrior provides a robust system for annotating tasks, using these to include extensive notes on a task is cumbersome and difficult to edit in my experience.
+While Taskwarrior provides a robust system for annotating tasks, using these to include extensive notes on a task is cumbersome and difficult to edit in my experience.

-There are some third party scripts that associate files with tasks, however this involves a whole other system that has to be synchronized/maintained, which seems unnecessary given TaskWarrior's current syncing capabilities.
+There are some third party scripts that associate files with tasks, however this involves a whole other system that has to be synchronized/maintained, which seems unnecessary given Taskwarrior's current syncing capabilities.

-OneNote manages notes in a custom data field directly in TaskWarrior, and automatically opens a Vim-style editor for managing notes efficiently.
+OneNote manages notes in a custom data field directly in Taskwarrior, and automatically opens a Vim-style editor for managing notes efficiently.

 ### Installation